digitalgroove/RoboND-Kinematics-Project/README.md

 - px,py,pz = end-effector position
 - roll, pitch, yaw = end-effector orientation

-### Second part of implementation is to calculate the joint angles based on the position and orientation of the end-effector
+### Second part of implementation
+**Goal is to calculate the joint angles based on the position and orientation of the end-effector:**

+Steps:
 - We start by getting end effector rotation matrix
 - Create symbols for calculating the end effector rotation matrix
 - Calculate each rotation matrix about each axis